Oxbryta - referral

 In the first study, which assessed the effect of Oxbryta in people with sickle cell disease who were at higher risk of stroke, 8 children treated with Oxbryta died, compared with 2 children who received a placebo treatment.
 In the second study, which evaluated the effect of the medicine on leg ulcers, a known complication of sickle cell disease, 1 person died in the Oxbryta group during the first 12 weeks of treatment, while no deaths occurred in the placebo group.
 In the following 12-week phase of the study, where all patients received Oxbryta, 8 additional deaths were reported.
 The studies also showed a higher number of sudden episodes of severe pain, including vaso-occlusive crises (VOC) among patients treated with Oxbryta compared to those receiving placebo.

 On 26 September 2024, the CHMP recommended suspending the marketing authorisation as a precautionary measure when further data from two registry-based studies emerged, indicating that patients experienced a higher frequency of sudden pain episodes with Oxbryta than before starting treatment.
-At the time, EMA provided advice to healthcare professionals and patients, highlighting that Oxbryta should no longer be prescribed and that existing patients should be switched to an alternative treatment. [footnote 3]
+At the time, EMA provided advice to healthcare professionals and patients, highlighting that Oxbryta should no longer be prescribed and that existing patients should be switched to an alternative treatment3.

 Although the final analysis of the registry studies did not confirm an increase in sudden pain episodes with Oxbryta, the recent clinical trials did show more sudden pain episodes and deaths.
-These results are inconsistent with those of the earlier main clinical trial that supported Oxbryta’s authorisation, which had not shown a difference between treatment groups.
+These results were inconsistent with those of the earlier main clinical trial that supported Oxbryta’s authorisation, which had not shown a difference between treatment groups.

 In its review, the CHMP noted that the underlying mechanisms for the increased number of deaths and complications, including sudden pain episodes, following treatment with Oxbryta in the studies remain unclear.
 The CHMP found no clear explanation for the increased risks and could not identify measures to effectively minimise these risks or any subgroup of patients for whom the medicine’s benefits would outweigh its risks.
 As a result, the CHMP concluded that the benefit-risk balance of Oxbryta is no longer favourable, and the suspension of the medicine’s marketing authorisation should remain in place.
 Oxbryta will therefore remain unavailable for healthcare professionals to prescribe to patients in the EU.